ZahraMumtaz/translation-management-system/README.md

 - The **inside** `.env` file should have the same credentials for database.
 - Update the `.env` file accordingly to ensure correct database configuration.

+**Point To Note**
+Command to migrate and seed may take time as the `TranslationSeeder` creatng 100K records as per the requirement

 ### .env File Configuration
 ```plaintext
 DB_CONNECTION=mysql